Updated 7/5/2020 at 1:00 pm

 Bulk item pickup has resumed as of 5/11.

 Effectively immediately, trash and recycling material will be limited to cart/container only.
 If you do not have a container, or have an overage, the refuse should be placed in bags.
 Items sitting outside the trash and recycling carts/containers will not be picked up in an effort to limit the exposure of drivers.

 We apologize for any inconvenience these changes may cause and appreciate your understanding as we take steps to keep everyone safe.

-- Annual and platinum memberships will receive an extension to reflect the total length of closure.
+- Annual and platinum memberships received an extension to reflect the total length of closure.

-Green spaces and trails are still open!
+While playgrounds, restrooms and drinking fountains are still restricted from opening, green spaces and trails are open!
 We know that parks provide a connection to nature as well as opportunity for physical activity which helps support mental health in turbulent times like these.
 We also believe that outdoor spaces are well suited for social distancing, but we all must still remain diligent in taking steps to make your visit as safe and enjoyable as possible.
 Here’s how you can help: